Your cart is currently empty.

 Intellipaat has been serving Spark enthusiasts from every corner of the city.
 You can be living in any locality in Bengaluru, be it Marathahalli, Koramangala, BTM Layout, Jayanagar, Sarjapur, Vijaynagar, Whitefield, HSR Layout, Indira Nagar, Electronic City, Richmond Town, Hebbal, Bellandur, Rajajinagar or anywhere.
 You can have full access to our Apache Spark online training sitting at home or office 24/7.

-Intellipaat is offering 24/7 query resolution, and you can raise a ticket with the dedicated support team at any time.
-You can avail of email support for all your queries.
-If your query does not get resolved through email, we can also arrange one-on-one sessions with our support team.
-However, 1:1 session support is provided for a period of 6 months from the start date of your course.
+Intellipaat offers query resolution, and you can raise a ticket with the dedicated support team at any time.
+You can avail yourself of email support for all your queries.
+We can also arrange one-on-one sessions with our support team If your query does not get resolved through email.
+However, 1:1 session support is given for 6 months from the start date of your course.

-Intellipaat provides placement assistance to all learners who have successfully completed the training and moved to the placement pool after clearing the PRT( Placement Readiness Test) More than 500+ top MNC’s and startups hire Intellipaat learners.
-Our Alumni works with Google, Microsoft, Amazon, Sony, Ericsson, TCS, Mu Sigma, etc.
+Intellipaat provides placement assistance to all learners who have completed the training and moved to the placement pool after clearing the PRT (Placement Readiness Test).
+More than 500+ top MNCs and startups hire Intellipaat learners.
+Our alumni work with Google, Microsoft, Amazon, Sony, Ericsson, TCS, Mu Sigma, etc.

-Apparently, no. Our job assistance is aimed at helping you land in your dream job.
+No, our job assistance is aimed at helping you land your dream job.
 It offers a potential opportunity for you to explore various competitive openings in the corporate world and find a well-paid job, matching your profile.
-The final decision on hiring will always be based on your performance in the interview and the requirements of the recruiter.
+The final hiring decision will always be based on your performance in the interview and the requirements of the recruiter.

 Spark Training in Bangalore.
 Address – 1st Floor, Khykha Court, No.5, I Cross, Madiwala, Hosur Main Road, Bangalore – 560068, India.
 Call Us: +91-7022374614